Lyon Oaks Dog Park

 Offers a 24-acre fenced enclosure with small dog area, including two trails, picnic shelter, drinking water, field area, new parking lot; and access to Lake Sixteen for swimming (sorry, dogs only!)
 Modern restrooms are available.

 Orion Oaks Dog Park includes three separate sections (A, B, C), which are rotated on a monthly basis.
 B-section will be open during the month of June, and so on.
-Please note that the park manager may change the open area at any time, due to turf conditions.
+The park manager may change the open area at any time, due to turf conditions.
 Call 248-625-0877 for current information.
 The Orion Oaks Dog Park entrance is on Joslyn Road, between Clarkston and Scripps Roads.

 RED OAKS DOG PARK

-Open dog park areas are rotated seasonally to.
+Dog park areas are rotated seasonally to maintain optimal turf conditions.

 - Picnic tables and benches

 - Restroom facilities at Orion Oaks Dog Park